-We are happy to meet to discuss any questions you have about electives.
-None of us are involved in R-1 residency selection (though some have been in the past).
-We will not tell program directors or other students what you are interested in (beyond general statements like "internal medicine is popular in your class"), so feel free to be honest with us about your ideas and concerns.
+We are happy to meet with you to discuss electives questions.
+None of us are involved in R-1 residency selection (though some have been in the past) We will not tell program directors or other students what you are interested in (beyond general statements like "internal medicine is popular in your class") so feel free to be honest with us about your ideas and concerns.
 Consider coming to see us for advice.
-While students are free to meet with any of the advisors, some may find it makes sense to speak with someone who specializes in the discipline that aligns with your interests.
+While students are free to meet with any of the advisors, some may find it makes sense to speak with someone in the same or similar discipline to what interests you.
 Our group currently has experience in:

 - Pediatrics (Dr. Goldberg and Dr. Longstaffe)

 - Internal Medicine (Dr. Saeed)

 - Family Medicine (Dr. Wach)

-- Psychiatry (Dr. Lazareck)

-- Anesthesia (Dr. Jayas)
+- Surgery (Dr. Kidane)